Former White House aides to testify at next Jan. 6 hearing - NewsBreak

 Former White House aides to testify at next Jan.
 6 hearing

-WASHINGTON (AP) — Two former White House aides are expected to testify at the House Jan.
-6 committee’s prime-time hearing Thursday as the panel examines what Donald Trump was doing as his supporters broke into the Capitol, according to a person familiar with the plans.
+WASHINGTON -- Two former White House aides are expected to testify at the House Jan.
+6 committee's prime-time hearing Thursday as the panel examines what Donald Trump was doing as his supporters broke into the Capitol, according to a person familiar with the plans.

 Matthew Pottinger, former deputy national security adviser, and Sarah Matthews, a former press aide, are expected to testify, according to the person, who was not authorized to publicly discuss the matter and requested anonymity.
 Both Pottinger and Matthews resigned immediately after the Jan.
 6, 2021, insurrection that interrupted the congressional certification of President Joe Biden's victory.